 However, the definition of net-zero itself, as well as the path to get there, has been interpreted in varying and often inconsistent ways.
 The absence of a common definition has led to the announcement of different types of targets, which has fuelled confusion and accusations of greenwashing.

 To address these concerns, the SBTi developed and published the Net-Zero Standard in October 2021.
 The Standard provides a common, robust and science-based framework for corporate net-zero targets.
 It gives business leaders clarity and confidence that their near- and long-term decarbonization plans are aligned with climate science and are helping to ensure a habitable planet for us all.

 The key business drivers to set SBTs are as follows:

 Setting a science-based target is a five-step process.

 Through the annual SBT Campaign, financial institutions and large corporate buyers call on companies in their investment universe and supply chains to set science-based emissions reduction targets (SBTs) aligned with 1.5°C warming scenarios through the SBTi.

 This unique campaign builds on CDP’s tried and tested collective engagement mechanism – and our experience as one of the founding partners of the SBTi – to accelerate the adoption of science-based targets in the corporate sector.
-In 2021, over 220 investors and lenders representing $29.3 trillion in assets, along with 26 CDP supply chain members joined the campaign.
-They called on 1600+ of the world’s highest impact companies with a market capitalization of over $41 trillion to urgently set science-based emissions reduction targets in line with 1.5°C.
+In 2022, over 270 investors and lenders representing $36.5 trillion in assets, along with 44 CDP supply chain members joined the campaign.
+They are calling on 1100+ of the world’s highest impact companies with a market capitalization of almost $28 trillion to urgently set science-based emissions reduction targets in line with 1.5°C.